camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 #### Testing JAX-RS Resources

-To test your JAX-RS resources you can instantiate them directly during a plugin test case.
-Alternatively you can write a real API test using [arquillian](http://arquillian.org/).
+To test your JAX-RS resources you can instantiate them directly during a plug-in test case.
+Alternatively, you can write a real API test using [arquillian](http://arquillian.org/).
 See [PluginApiTest](https://github.com/camunda/camunda-bpm-platform/blob/master/webapps/camunda-webapp/core/src/test/java/org/camunda/bpm/cockpit/test/plugin/resources/PluginApiTest.java) for an example.

-Server-side parts of the plugin?
-Done.
-We will now go ahead and write the client-side extension that exposes the functionality to the user.
+Now we are done with the server-side parts of the plug-in.
+Next, we will go ahead and write the client-side extension that exposes the functionality to the user.

 ## Client side

 <div class="alert alert-info">
   <strong>Note:</strong>
-  This section gives only a short overview on the client-side plugin mechanism in cockpit.
+  This section only provides a short overview of the client-side plug-in mechanism in Cockpit.
-  Consider reading <a href="ref:/real-life/how-to/#cockpit-how-to-develop-a-cockpit-plugin-how-client-side-plugins-work">how client-side plugins work</a> if you are interested in details.
+  Consider reading <a href="ref:/real-life/how-to/#cockpit-how-to-develop-a-cockpit-plugin-how-client-side-plugins-work">How client-side plug-ins work</a> if you are interested in more details.
 </div>

-The client-side part of a cockpit plugin consists of an extension to the cockpit webapp client application.
-It is served through the plugins server site extension as a static plugin asset.
+The client-side part of a Cockpit plug-in consists of an extension to the Cockpit webapp client application.
+It is served through the plug-in serverside extension as a static plug-in asset.

 ### Static plugin assets

-When using `AbstractPluginRootResource` as the plugin resources base class, serving static assets is already built in.
-The root resource accepts `GET` request under `/static` to serve plugin provided client-side resources.
+When using `AbstractPluginRootResource` as the plug-in resources base class, serving static assets is already built in.
+The root resource accepts a `GET` request under `/static` to serve plug-in-provided client-side resources.
 Per convention, these resources must reside in a `/plugin-webapp/$plugin_id` directory absolute to the classpath root.

-So let's create a file `plugin-webapp/$plugin_id/info.txt` in the `src/main/resources` directory of our project.
+So, let's create a file `plugin-webapp/$plugin_id/info.txt` in the `src/main/resources` directory of our project.
 We can give it the following content (optional):

 ```
 FOO BAR